Jaki Liebezeit

+Biography

 Early life

-Hans "Jaki" Liebezeit was born in the village of Ostrau near Dresden, Germany.
-His mother Elisabeth was from Lower Saxony.
-His father, Karl Moritz Johannes Liebezeit, was the music teacher at the village school, specialising in accordion and violin, and taught both instruments to Jaki, who treasured his father's accordion for the rest of his life.
+Hans Liebezeit was born in the village of Ostrau south of Dresden, Germany.
+His mother, Elisabeth, was from Lower Saxony.
+His father, Karl Moritz Johannes Liebezeit, was the music teacher at the village school, specialising in accordion and violin, and taught both instruments to Hans, who treasured his father's accordion for the rest of his life.
 His father was forced to stop teaching music during the Nazi period, and died in mysterious circumstances on 18 August 1943.

-His early life was one of extreme poverty, with no running water at home, surviving on vegetables grown in the garden, and having to walk several kilometres to school daily.
-As the Russians began to occupy East Germany, he became a refugee when his mother took him west to Hannoversch Münden to live with her mother and brother, just before the border closed in 1945.
+Hans's early life was one of extreme poverty, with no running water at home, surviving on vegetables grown in the garden, and having to walk several kilometres to school daily.
+As the Soviets began to occupy East Germany, he became a refugee when his mother took him west to Hannoversch Münden to live with her mother and brother, just before the border closed in 1945.
+Hans's uncle ran a timber business, sprawling along the nearby river Weser.
+He built a small wooden house for Hans's family.

+Hans joined the school orchestra, at first playing trumpet.
+When he changed to a different school in the nearby town of Kassel, the local school orchestra already had enough trumpeters and didn't have a drummer, so Hans started playing drums.
+There he met and befriended trumpeter Manfred Schoof.
+In his teen years, Hans embraced his high school nickname—"Jaki".

 Musical career

-In the mid-1960s, he was part of Manfred Schoof's quintet, who were early exponents of European free jazz.

-He subsequently moved towards the new possibilities being opened by psychedelic music as a member of Can.
-His drumming was prominent in the band's sound, particularly in his much-admired contribution to the side-long "Halleluhwah" on Tago Mago.
-Liebezeit is best known for his exceptional "metronome" style of playing; other members of Can have suggested that he sounds as though he is "half-man, half machine".

-Liebezeit provided drums, in the form of the distinctive "Motorik beat", for Michael Rother's late-1970s solo albums.